Skip to main content

 Have you heard of yeast before?
 Yeast makes bread fluffy and delicious.

 Yeast is only one small cell, but it clumps together into groups of cells.
 A loaf of bread can have over a billion yeast cells in it.
-One yeast cell divides into more and more yeast cells very quickly.

 What you'll need